PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 }
 ```

-This datatype has lived a happy "append-only" life since 2020.
-I think we need to refactor it.
+This data type has been "append-only" since 2020, and has passed the point of maintainability.

+I have a proposal for a refactor, but first some examples.

+### Filter examples

-Here's a filter that returns a trends insight showing the count of events of type `$pageview` for the last 14 days:
+Here's a filter that returns a trends insight showing the aggregate count of events of type `$pageview` for the last 14 days:

 ```json
 {